 About the author

-I am Padma Shrestha from Kathmandu, Nepal.
-I am currently pursuing a Masters degree in Medical microbiology at Tribhuvan University .
-I am interested in Microbiology and Molecular Biology
+Padma Shrestha is from Kathmandu, Nepal.
+She is currently pursuing a Masters degree in Medical microbiology at Tribhuvan University .
+She has great interest in Microbiology and Molecular Biology